 Gay-friendly and Gay Hotels in Glasgow Scotland

 - Blythswood Square Hotel ☆☆☆☆☆ – One of the best hotels in Glasgow – and extremely popular with our readers.
-An elegant Georgian building refitted in an extensive evocation with chic, contemporary rooms including Italian marble bathrooms, hip public spaces and a award-winning spa.
+An elegant Georgian building refitted in an extensive evocation with chic, contemporary rooms including Italian marble bathrooms, hip public spaces, and an award-winning spa.
 The only AA five-star accredited hotel in Glasgow – If you are looking to indulge this is the spot!

 - Hilton Glasgow ☆☆☆☆☆ – A landmark hotel with superb city views as well as a refined cocktail bar, spa + indoor pool, restaurants and modern rooms.
 An international known gay-friendly hotel chain – on the need of Glasgow’s central city.

 - Dakota Glasgow ☆☆☆☆– A luxury boutique hotel in the heart of Glasgow’s busy commercial district.
-Beneath the contemporary brick exterior you will find warmly decorated rooms, homely touches and plenty of award-wining unorthodox/ modern design.
+Beneath the contemporary brick exterior, you will find warmly decorated rooms, homely touches and plenty of award-winning unorthodox/ modern design.

 - Carlton George Hotel ☆☆☆☆ – A top-selling boutique hotel in Glasgow with a rooftop restaurant and fabulous views across Glasgow’s skyline.
-One of the top favourites of guests is the mini-bar complete with free decanters of vodka, gin and whisky – but we really liked the homely, rustic feel and central location.
+One of the top favorites of guests is the mini-bar complete with free decanters of vodka, gin, and whiskey – but we really liked the homely, rustic feel and central location.

 - The Spires Serviced Apartments ☆☆☆☆ – If you want to have some casual drink, enjoy more space and have privacy to host at yours – this upscale apartment hotel is perfectly literally in the heard to the Merchant gay quarter.

-- Mercure Glasgow City Hotel ☆☆☆ – Cheap and cheerful, this straightforward hotel offers some of the cheapest hotel prices in Glasgow and on the door steep of the Glasgow Merchant City gay area.
+- Mercure Glasgow City Hotel ☆☆☆ – Cheap and cheerful, this straightforward hotel offers some of the cheapest hotel prices in Glasgow and on the doorsteps from the Glasgow Merchant City gay area.

 - Brunswick Hotel ☆☆ – Gay popular at the cheapest hotel near to the Glasgow gay scene that we could find.
 Decent reviews and super minimalist – but you probably won’t be sleeping much anyway!